uptrain-ai/uptrain/examples/1_orientation_classification/README.md

 #### Data Type Structure

 Let's look at the training data features and visualise some of the training samples.
+Here, `id` is the training sample id, `gt` is the corresponding ground truth, and the rest of the features are the corresponding locations of the key-points of a human body.

 <div>
 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">
       <th></th>
-      <th>kps</th>
       <th>id</th>
       <th>gt</th>
       <th>Nose_X</th>